ShaoqLin/DiscoSG/README.md

 - **Avg Trp/Obj/Rel**: average triples, objects, and relations per graph
 - **Total Trp**: sum of all triples across the dataset

-I'd be happy to help you rewrite the README file with the additional content.
-However, I notice you haven't provided the original README content.
-I'll create a comprehensive README section based on the information you've provided:

 ## Quick Start Guide

 ### File Configuration